 Under English law, the payment of ransoms to pirates is not unlawful.
 This has been affirmed by the Court of Appeal in Masefield AG v.
-Amlin,8 in which Lord Justice Rix held that 'there is no legislation against the payment of ransoms, which is therefore not illegal' nor is there any 'universal morality against the payment of ransom, the act not of the aggressor but of the victim of piratical threats, performed in order to save property and the liberty or life of hostages'.
+Amlin, in which Lord Justice Rix held that 'there is no legislation against the payment of ransoms, which is therefore not illegal' nor is there any 'universal morality against the payment of ransom, the act not of the aggressor but of www.ics-shipping.org/docs/default-source/resources/bmp-west-africa-best-management-practices-to-deter-piracy-and-enhance-maritime-security-off-the-coast-of-west-africa-including-the-gulf-of-guinea. pdf?sfvrsn=10.

+the victim of piratical threats, performed in order to save property and the liberty or life of hostages'.
 It is also widely accepted that 'if the crews of the vessels are to be taken out of harm's way, the only option is to pay the ransom' (Justice Steel, at first instance).
 Unfortunately, the payment of a ransom is invariably the only viable option to secure the safe release of vessel, cargo and crew.
 However, as the judgment acknowledges, the position may be different in relation to terrorism.
 There are also sanction regimes in place that can have an effect.